Libyan cuisine: Sauces

-Libyan sauces are essential components of the cuisine, often combining aromatic spices and herbs to complement staple dishes.
+Sauces are essential components of the cuisine, often combining aromatic spices and herbs to complement staple dishes.
 Olive oil forms the base of many sauces, which typically include spices such as cumin, coriander, turmeric, and fenugreek.
 A common seasoning blend known as tabil, made from ground chili, garlic, coriander, and caraway, is widely used both as a marinade and a condiment.
 The standard tomato-based sauce, referred to as tabikha or salsa, is a fundamental component of many traditional meals.
 It is usually made with tomato paste or fresh tomatoes, sautéed onions, and olive oil, and is often seasoned with paprika, chili powder, turmeric, fenugreek, and occasionally cinnamon.
 In coastal areas, a cumin-based blend known as kammun hout is frequently added to seafood dishes.
 This sauce forms the base for a wide variety of Libyan stews, braised dishes, pasta, and stuffed vegetables.
 Other sauces, pastes, and marinades include: